-Running records and using the "Bench Mark" kit ensure children are on the correct instructional level in their reading.
+Little wandle assessments, catch up records and Running records are used to ensure children are on the correct instructional level in their reading.

 Tracking data is used to record progress and to carry out an analysis of strengths and areas for development across the school.